 Okay, in all honesty – maybe I am talking about myself when I started my business.
 I had it all together when it came to what my clients saw, but behind the scenes, I needed to hire an organizer.
 Who knew running a business would make paper clutter multiply so quickly!?

 If this sounds familiar, worry no more.
-I quickly learned that there are ways to help reduce paper clutter in your organizing business.
+I quickly learned that there are ways to help reduce paper clutter in your organizing business and how to organize business paperwork.
 OR, if you are feeling really adventurous, there are ways to go completely paperless!

 Paper & Photo Scanning Apps